RWS/Hugging-Face-Transformers-Service/README.md

 # Your Hugging Face API token for authentication
 HUGGINGFACE_TOKEN=Your_Hugging_Face_API_Token

-# Port to run the FastAPI application
+# HOST IP address to run the REST API application
+HOST=0.0.0.0

-# Adjust this to change the application's running port
+# Port number to run the REST API application
 PORT=8001
 ```